LassoSoft/LassoGuide/lasso_guide_source/language/query-expressions.rst

 Query Expressions
 *****************

-**Query expressions** allow the elements in arrays and other types of sequences to be easily iterated, filtered, and manipulated using a natural language syntax which is reminiscent of SQL.
+:dfn:`Query expressions` allow the elements in arrays and other types of sequences to be easily iterated, filtered, and manipulated using a natural language syntax which is reminiscent of SQL.

 A query expression can take each element in a sequence, manipulate it and produce a new sequence.
 Query expressions let a developer drill down into nested sequences.
 For example, a query expression could iterate over each line in a block of text, then each word, and then each character; all in one expression.
-Query expressions provide a variety of useful operations, such as *order by*, *sum*, *average* and *group by*.
+Query expressions provide a variety of useful operations, such as ``order by``, ``sum``, ``average`` and ``group by``.

 Anatomy of a Query Expression